N0tR3tr0/jjwrites/src/posts/being-a-role-mode.md

 ---
-title: "Being a Role Model - The Hard Parts"
+title: "Being a Role Model"
-path: "/being-a-role-mode-the-hard-parts"
+path: "/being-a-role-model"
 date: "2019-11-01"
 author: "Jatin"
 excerpt: "Being a role model is usually a good thing.
-You get to inspire people, and that in return boosts your self esteem.
+You get to inspire people, and that in return it boosts your self esteem.
 This post tries to uncover the other side of the coin."
 tags: [thoughts]
 ---

+>  Published on 1st Nov 2019

 First, let us define a role model.
 If you have someone who looks up to you, you're a role model.
 If any of your acts influence someone and their acts, you're a role model.
 If you respect someone very much, for any of their qualities, they're now a role model for you.
 The idea is simple.
 Let's not get into the intricacies of the definition.